metno/ansible-role-user/README.md

 user
 ====

-Configure local system and normal users.
+Configure system and normal users.

 This role configures the following.